tristantheguy/ai_assistant/README.md

 The bot also starts a small `SystemMonitor` thread.
 Type `!status` in any channel to see a summary of recent window titles, inputs, and clipboard changes.

-## Optional GUI and screenshot packages
+## Optional packages for GUI and screenshot features

 The minimal `requirements.txt` keeps dependencies small.
 Install these extras to enable the graphical interface and screenshot capture: